correodabid/ESP8266-mqtt-gateway/README.md

 LIBERiot's MQTT broker address is mqtt.liberiot.org.
 Packets transmitted to this broker have to comply with the packet structure defined by the GWAP protocol.

+You can also use our application for Android.
+You can find it [here](http://liberiot.org/files/APK/liberiot.apk).

 ## Links

 * [panStamp NRG - Wiki page](https://github.com/panStamp/panstamp/wiki/panStamp%20NRG%202.-Technical%20details)